JohnPaulinePineda/Portfolio_Project_48/docs/index.md

     * <span style="color: #FF0000">Learning Rate</span> = 0.1
     * <span style="color: #FF0000">Epochs</span> = 1000
     * <span style="color: #FF0000">Activation Function</span> = Sigmoid Activation Function
-3. The final squared loss estimate determined as 0.xxxxx at the 1000th epoch was not optimally low as compared to those obtained using the other parameter settings.
+3. The final loss estimate determined as 0.27805 at the 1000th epoch was not optimally low as compared to those obtained using the other parameter settings.
 4. Applying the backpropagation and gradient descent algorithms with a Sigmoid activation function, the neural network model performance is estimated as follows:
-    * <span style="color: #FF0000">Accuracy</span> = xx.xxxx
+    * <span style="color: #FF0000">Accuracy</span> = 74.84662
-5. The estimated classification accuracy using the backpropagation and gradient descent algorithms with a Sigmoid activation function was optimal as compared to those obtained using the other parameter settings, also demonstrating a consistently smooth profile during the epoch training
+5. The estimated classification accuracy using the backpropagation and gradient descent algorithms with a Sigmoid activation function was not optimal as compared to those obtained using the other parameter settings, also demonstrating a consistently smooth profile during the epoch training

 ```python